CROFTON VILLAGE GARDEN CLUB

 U.S. World Garden Tour

-Location and Time: U.S. Botanic Garden, 100 Maryland Avenue, SW, Washington, DC.
-Mini Motor Coach departs the Crofton Commuter Lot at 9:00 AM and travels to the Conservatory.
-Returns to commuter lot at approximately 4:00 PM
+Location and Time: Motor Coach departs the Crofton Commuter Lot at 9:00 AM and travels to Winterthur Museum, Garden and Library located in Winterthur, DE.
+The bus departs Winterthur at approximately 3:30 PM and returns to Crofton at 5:15 PM.

 CROFTON VILLAGE GARDEN CLUB • P.O.
 BOX 3492 • CROFTON, MD 21114